 Generally speaking, the term ‘speech recognition’ in technology describes the capability of an electronic device to respond to words spoken by humans.
 Nowadays there is speech recognition for Windows and Mac computers, smartphones, GPS navigation systems and much more.

 At Learn Dragon Online, I teach people to work with Dragon Professional Individual.
 This is a speech recognition software which can be installed on a computer.
-There are Dragon Professional Individual versions for PC and for Mac.
-Although the Mac version is somewhat less extensive than Dragon for PC, still it has much improved over earlier versions and is now really useful!
+Dragon Professional Individual runs on Windows PCs.
+There also used to be a version for the Mac, but that is no longer the case, unfortunately.

 To be able to successfully use Dragon, you also need a suitable microphone and a reasonably powerful computer.
 This combination then allows you to dictate text.
 Your spoken words appear on the screen.
 You can also use speech commands for controlling the computer.